 Six Year Maintenance Procedure

-In addition, we further insure the capabilities of your equipment by pressurizing your fire extinguisher using DRY NITROGEN GAS verses compressed air, which if moist, could cause the chemical agent to cake and not discharge properly when called upon.
+In addition, we further ensure the capabilities of your equipment by pressurizing your fire extinguisher using DRY NITROGEN GAS verses compressed air, which if moist, could cause the chemical agent to cake and not discharge properly when called upon.